NatiG25/portfolio/README.md

 # Portifolio

->This is my Portifolio where hiring managers can see what I can bring into the table.
-The page also includes a few of my most complex projects.
+>A Portifolio where four of my most complex projects are presented.
+Allowing other users or potential employers to see each project live.
+Build with plain CSS.

 ## Live Demo